 City of Boulder Parks and Recreation

-Parks and Recreation maintains and accepts event reservations for the Chatauqua Lawn.
-If your group is over 50 people and not more that 100 please call 303-413-7200 for information
+Parks and Recreation maintains and accepts Large Group permission requests for the Chatauqua Lawn for groups between 50 and 100 people.
+303-413-7200

 Nature Play Opportunities